VansonLeung/HIDDeviceMonitor/README.md

 ### Main Menu Options

+When using `--menu` mode, you'll see an interactive menu with these options:

 1. **Enter device number (0-N)**: Monitor a specific device
 2. **'k'**: Switch to keyboard simulation mode
 3. **'a'**: Monitor all devices simultaneously
 4. **'r'**: Refresh device list
 5. **'q'**: Quit application

+**Default Behavior**: Without `--menu`, the application automatically connects to the first available Simagic steering wheel device.

 ### Keyboard Simulation Controls